cs-ssa-w21/final-project-ask/README.md

 3/16/21.
 This csv file is used to analyze the number of COVID-19 cases by county.

-**4. MASKFREE_twitter_scraping.ipynb**
+**4. collecting_and_cleaning_data.ipynb**

-This ipynb file produces a dataframe of tweets for 'mask free' tweets published on Twitter.
+This ipynb file produces a dataframe of tweets for 'mask free' and 'mask up' tweets published on Twitter.
 The file also deletes duplicates within the dataframe, leaving one copy of the duplicate tweet behind in the first county it appeared in.
-After deleting duplicates, the file then cleans the remaining tweets in the dataframe and saves the output into a csv file (cleaned_maskfree_large_tweets.csv).

-**5. MASKUP_twitter_scraping.ipynb**
-This ipynb file produces a dataframe of tweets for 'mask up' tweets published on Twitter.
-The file also deletes duplicates within the dataframe, leaving one copy of the duplicate tweet behind in the first county it appeared in.
-After deleting duplicates, the file then cleans the remaining tweets in the dataframe and saves the output into a csv file (cleaned_maskup_large_tweets.csv).
+After deleting duplicates, the file then cleans the remaining tweets in the dataframe.

-We created separate notebooks for mask-free and mask-up due to the large file size of the outputs.

-**6. cleaned_maskfree_large_tweets.csv (Google Drive)**

-This csv file contains all the information scraped from Twitter (using TweePy) using the search 'mask free'.
-In this csv file, there are columns for the county name, the original tweet, the tweets list, the tweet as a string, a slice of the tweet, and the tweet as text.
-This csv file is merged with the New York Times Mask Usage data and the Johns Hopkins COVID-19 data.

-**7. cleaned_maskup_large_tweets.csv (Google Drive)**

-This csv file contains all the information scraped from Twitter (using TweePy) using the search 'mask up'.
-In this csv file, there are columns for the county name, the original tweet, the tweets list, the tweet as a string, a slice of the tweet, and the tweet as text.
-This csv file is merged with the New York Times Mask Usage data and the Johns Hopkins COVID-19 data.

-**8. data_cleaning_for_analysis.ipynb**

-This ipynb file merges together the 'mask-free' and 'mask-up' Twitter data collected with the county data (county_info_new.csv) in order to gather the FIPS county codes and map education rates.
+The file then merges together the 'mask-free' and 'mask-up' Twitter data collected with the county data (county_info_new.csv) in order to gather the FIPS county codes and map education rates.
-The file then merges together the dataframe with the Johns Hopkins COVID-19 data (time_series_covid19_confirmed_US.csv) in order to map COVID-19 cases to each county and each Tweet.
+The file merges together the
+dataframe with the Johns Hopkins COVID-19 data (time_series_covid19_confirmed_US.csv) in order to map COVID-19 cases to each county and each Tweet.
 Finally, the